Travelling by rail to reduce your carbon footprint

 Yes, one can miss out the overnight stay in Hamburg

-and get to Brussels in one day by train, but if you do so, you’ll arrive close
+and get to Amsterdam in one day by train, but if you do so, you’ll arrive close

 to midnight (in the unlikely event that you don’t miss any of the overly tight